mvolkmann/MyUnixEnv/notes/EmmetNotes.md

 Preferences...Keyboard Shortcuts from the "File" menu in Windows or Linux or the "Code" menu in macOS.
 Enter "Emmet" in the search input at the top.
 Select a command and press the "+" that appears to its left.
-Finally, type the shortcut key sequence to be associated with the command.
+Finally, type the shortcut key sequence to be associated with the command and press enter.
 In the table below, the "VS Code Key" column shows suggested shortcut keys, but none of these are configured by default.